Frequently Asked Questions about Wenlin

 Why does Wenlin sometimes fail to recognize my handwriting?

-Wenlin's handwriting recognition works well only if you use the standard number of strokes in the standard order (but it does recognize both simplified and full form characters).
-Then it finds the character whose beginning and ending points for each stroke are closest to what you wrote.
-If you join strokes together or write them in a non-standard order, it will almost certainly fail, and beep at you rudely or produce the wrong character.
+Wenlin's handwriting recognition works well only if you use the standard number of strokes in the standard order, but it does recognize both simplified and full form characters.
+It finds the character whose beginning and ending points for each stroke are closest to what you wrote.
+If you join strokes together or write them in a non-standard order, it will almost certainly fail, and beep at you or produce the wrong character.
 This is good for students learning to write new characters: it forces them to use the standard stroke order.
 For experienced writers, it may be frustrating since most people don't use exactly the same stroke order.
 (The User's Guide Chapter 7 describes what we mean by "standard"; the standard has been confirmed by official PRC publications.)

 When I save a file in Big5 format, why do some characters get replaced by strange codes?